jarun/nnn/README.md

 <p align="center"><i>nnn in action!
 (Thanks Luke Smith for the video!)</i></a></p>

-`nnn` is probably the [fastest and most resource-sensitive](#comparison) file manager you have ever used.
+`nnn` is probably the [fastest and most lightweight](#comparison) file manager you have ever used.
 It integrates seamlessly with your DE and favourite GUI utilities, has a unique [navigate-as-you-type](#navigate-as-you-type-mode) mode with auto-select, disk usage analyzer mode, bookmarks, contexts, application launcher, familiar navigation shortcuts, subshell spawning and much more.

 [Integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv or fzy easily, transfer selected files using lftp or use it as a [(neo)vim plugin](https://github.com/jarun/nnn#neovim-plugin); `nnn` supports as many scripts as you need!